 A comprehensive study of the interrelated effects of exercise, injury, and healing processes on normal tissues.
 Included are discussions about inflammation, pain, edema, nutrition, acute and chronic exercise.
 Tissue dynamics of the cardiopulmonary, musculoskeletal, neuromuscular, and integumentary systems as they relate to physical therapy are emphasized.

 Provides students the opportunity to apply physical therapy skills, knowledge and theory in a clinical setting.
-Students are followed by the CSS Director of Clinical Education (DCE), but are directly supervised by on-site Clinical Instructors (CI).
-Development of professional behaviors continues as students interact daily with patients, clients, physical therapists, and other health care providers
+Students are followed by the CSS clinical education faculty, but are directly supervised by on-site Clinical Instructors (CI).
+Development of professional behaviors continues as students interact daily with patients, clients, physical therapists, and other health care providers.

 Second of a two course series focuses on the medical management of various musculoskeletal and neurologic diseases and conditions along with the implications for physical therapy management of those patients/clients.
 Medical management of pediatric diagnoses is covered relative to physical therapy and lifespan implications.